 In 1993, a competition was held to design a landmark in honour of the new millennium, in seven years time.
 Husband and wife architect team, David Marks and Julia Barfield came up with the idea of a wheel.
 They originally wanted a high tower structure that would dominate the city, much like the Eiffel Tower in Paris.

 They finally settled on a wheel, which aptly symbolises time and change.
 Although the competition was eventually annulled, Marks and Barfield went ahead with the project.
 The London Eye, as it came to be known, took seven years to build, and, on 9 March 2000, was officially opened.

-It was initially meant to be a temporary structure, but it proved to be so popular that it remained as a permanent fixture, and has become one of the most iconic landmarks and globally famous symbols for London.
+It was initially meant to be a temporary structure, but it proved to be so popular that it remained as a permanent fixture, and has become one of the most iconic landmarks, one of Londons mot popular attractions and globally famous symbols for London.

 The iconic status of the London Eye means it’s a sought-after setting for films and TV series depicting the capital.
 The famous landmark has featured in a range of international productions including Harry Potter and the Deathly Hallows, The League of Gentlemen, 28 Days Later, The Fantastic Four: Rise of the Silver Surfer, Independence Day: Resurgence and Paddington.
 It’s also featured in some of the most popular UK dramas such as Sherlock, Doctor Who, Primeval and Hustle.

 One percent of the revenue made by ticket sales is donated to the local community.
 The London Eye also supports local charities by hosting events and supporting causes such as Help for Heroes, The Royal British Legion and Sports Relief.